farwayer/react-native-tstyles/README.md

 Use `s()` function instead of passing array of styles to `style` prop.
 It will take care result `style` property do not change if source styles are the same.
+Styles checked by the reference not by the value.
+So prevent using new js objects each render time like `s(s.row, {height: 160})`.
+If you need custom style than create it once and use it as function argument `cn(s.row, heightStyle)`.

 But if you sure style is different each render time (animations for example) than skip using `s()` to prevent unnecessary savings to style cache.